-The International Symposium on Fireworks Society (ISFS) in collaboration with the Japan Host Committee and its affiliates is organizing the 16th International Symposium on Fireworks (ISF).
-The ISF is recognized as the premier forum for the presentation of papers and the discussion of topics dealing with the safety, scientific, engineering, artistic, environmental, historical, and regulatory aspects of fireworks and other pyrotechnics associated with entertainment and celebration.
+The International Symposium on Fireworks Society Ltd (ISFS Ltd) in collaboration with the Malta Host Committee (MHC), comprising the Malta Tourism Authority (MTA) and the Maltese Pyrotechnic Society (MPS), are now organizing the 18th International Symposium on Fireworks (ISF).
+The ISF is recognized as the premier forum for the presentation of papers and the discussion of topics dealing with the safety, scientific, engineering, artistic, environmental, historical and regulatory aspects of fireworks and other pyrotechnics associated with entertainment and celebration.

-Papers concerned with the following traditional areas are encouraged:
+Papers in the following traditional areas are encouraged:

 - Chemistry, Physics, and Engineering of Fireworks and associated pyrotechnic devices

 - New Concepts, Techniques and Products for the Manufacture, Transportation and Storage of Fireworks

 - Environmental issues with the use of Fireworks

 - The Art and History of Fireworks and Fireworks as a Cultural Entity

 Two Workshops during the week of the symposium are planned, with one being on the “Consumers’ Right to Use Consumer Fireworks,” and the other focusing on the Maltese fireworks industry, and its attempts, and those of others, at successfully launching large fireworks shells.